A Mindfulness Practice For Self-Love

 You know, those thoughts that we may have grown up having where we compare ourselves to others, beat ourselves up about our past mistakes, or think we will continue to mess up.
 Those subconscious thoughts don’t lend themselves to the feelings of lightness and optimism we may be striving for, so a self-love practice will quickly get you feeling back on track.

-If you’re starting out this article with a vague concept of what self-love is and how to get it, by the end of this article you’ll be equipped to face the world (and yourself) with a newfound appreciation for self-love and a calming mindfulness exercise.
+If you’re starting this article with a vague concept of what self-love is and how to get it, by the end of this article, you’ll be equipped to face the world (and yourself) with a newfound appreciation for self-love and a calming mindfulness exercise.

-No matter where you find yourself in your job status, health challenges, or stress levels, you can quickly rediscover peace with this simple self-love meditation!
+Whether you find yourself in your job status, health challenges, or stress levels, you can quickly rediscover peace with this simple self-love meditation.

 The Positive Mental Effects of Self-Love